root3nl/SupportApp/README.md

 ## Note and disclaimer
 * Root3 developed this application as a side project to add additional value for our customers
 * The application can be used free of charge and is provided ‘as is’, without any warranty
 * Comments and feature request are appreciated.
-Please email jordy.witteman@root3.nl
+Please file an issue on Github